Package Leaflet: Information for the User

 Pentostatin

-Nipent is a cancer medication used to treat adults with hairy cell leukemia, a type of cancer that affects lymphocytes (white blood cells to fight viruses and bacteria).
+Nipent is an anticancer medicine used to treat adults with hairy cell leukemia, a type of cancer that affects lymphocytes (white blood cells that fight viruses and bacteria).

-Inform your doctor if any of the above circumstances affect you.
+Tell your doctor if any of the above circumstances apply to you.

 Nipent is not recommended for use in children.

-Inform your doctor if any of the above circumstances affect you.
+Tell your doctor if any of the above circumstances apply to you.

 Tests

-Before receiving Nipent for the first time, your kidneys must be examined to ensure they are functioning normally.
+Before you receive Nipent for the first time, your kidneys will be checked to make sure they are working normally.
 You will also have a blood test that will be repeated regularly throughout your treatment with Nipent.

-Discuss with your doctor if after receiving Nipent you experience: confusion, dizziness, sleep disturbances, tingling and pins, memory loss, stumbling, tremors, agitation, fainting, headaches, seizures, or other central nervous system conditions.
+Tell your doctor if, after receiving Nipent, you experience any of the following: confusion, dizziness, sleep disturbances, tingling and numbness, memory loss, stumbling when walking, tremors, agitation, fainting, headaches, epileptic seizures, or other central nervous system conditions.

-Inform your doctor or pharmacist if you are using or have recently used or may need to use other medications, including those obtained without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used or may need to use other medicines, including those obtained without a prescription.

 Nipent should not be used with: